-In short, the SRP focuses on determining unique flow requirements for rivers and then creating operating plans for dams that achieve environmental flows—scientific prescriptions for the timing, quantity and quality of water flow that must occur downstream and upstream of dams in order to revive and sustain critical ecological functions and habitat for species.
+The SRP focuses on determining unique flow requirements for rivers and then creating operating plans for dams that incorporate environmental flows—scientific prescriptions for the timing, quantity and quality of water flow that must occur downstream and upstream of dams in order to sustain critical ecological functions and habitat for species.
 The SRP is successful because it combines scientific expertise with a collaborative approach that engages stakeholders in reviewing and determining new flow patterns.

 Sustainable Rivers Program Success Leads to Expansion

-Today, science from SRP sites is proving that re-operating dams and modernizing other river infrastructure as part of whole-river systems increases the benefits they provide, particularly when done so in coordination with the downstream management of floodplains and other infrastructure.
-Furthermore, the benefits of these approaches have shown the SRP produces very good returns on investment.
+The SRP’s results prove that re-operating dams and modernizing other river infrastructure increases the benefits they provide, particularly when done so in coordination with the downstream management of floodplains and other infrastructure.

-Because of the SRP’s proven track record, U.S. legislators recognized the value of the program’s many benefits—including its potential role in mitigating flood impacts—and in 2020 increased the nation’s annual investment in the program from $400,000 to $5 million.
+Because of the SRP’s proven track record, U.S. legislators recognized the value of the program’s many benefits—including its potential role in mitigating flood impacts—and have significantly increased the nation’s annual investment in the program.
 With this increased funding, researchers at rivers already in the program can expedite the testing of flow prescriptions and more quickly incorporate best solutions.
-Increased monitoring will also be used to help better understand the impacts of updated dam operations.
+Increased monitoring will also help researchers better understand the impacts of updated dam operations.

-The additional funding will also enable the program to broaden the types of environmental actions to achieve the sustainable management of water and ecosystems at reservoirs.
-For instance, the Corps is working to adapt SRP methods for other infrastructure, especially locks and dams constructed on larger rivers where commercial barge traffic occurs.
-Other targeted infrastructure includes dry dams and that which impacts species listed as endangered or threatened under the Endangered Species Act.
+Additional funding has also enabled the program to broaden the types of environmental actions to achieve the sustainable management of water and associated ecosystems.
+For instance, the Corps is working to adapt SRP methods for other infrastructure, especially locks and dams on larger rivers where commercial barge traffic occurs.
+Other targeted infrastructure includes dry dams and that which impacts endangered or vulnerable species.

 Potential for Nationwide Impact

-The SRP currently invests in 5,058 of river miles regulated by the Corps, but the program’s expansion could add another 6,319 river miles.
-The true value of the program, however, is its potential applicability to the more than 600 dams, 403 million acre-feet of water storage and almost 53,000 miles of river impacted by Corps dams.
+The true value of the SRP is its potential applicability to the more than 600 dams, 403 million acre-feet of water storage and 53,000 miles of rivers impacted by Corps dams.

 - TNC and the Corps first explored re-operating dams to better benefit people and nature at Kentucky’s Green River.